&Beyond Nxabega Okavango Safari Camp

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on to start planning your holiday to &Beyond Nxabega Okavango Safari Camp or take a look at our itineraries to Botswana
+To start planning your holiday to &Beyond Nxabega Okavango Safari Camp

 Nxabega Okavango Safari Camp is situated under dense strands of African ebony trees in an exclusive wildlife concession.
 With only ten elevated tented suites, Nxabega offers some of the best flood plain views in the Delta.